 We have identified a safety risk in maternity care relating to delays to intrapartum intervention once fetal compromise is suspected.

-For the wellbeing of the baby and/or mother, clinicians may advise one or more clinical interventions as labour progresses.
-Intrapartum interventions can range from medications and operations to performing manoeuvres during an emergency.
-Specific examples include augmentation of labour (artificial stimulation of contractions) and caesarean section (an operation to deliver the baby).
+For the wellbeing of a baby and/or a mother, clinicians may advise one or more interventions as labour progresses.
+A clinical intervention is any intentional action designed to improve a situation or prevent it from getting worse.
+Intrapartum interventions can range from medications (for example, to progress labour) and operations (for example, caesarean section) to performing manoeuvres during an emergency.

 We started this investigation after reviewing the maternity investigations HSIB has carried out to date at NHS trusts across England, as part of our maternity investigation programme.

 Our review indicated that delays to intrapartum intervention once fetal compromise is suspected is a contributing factor to stillbirths, neonatal deaths and babies born with suspected brain injury.

 This national investigation considers the safety risk of delays in interventions during labour (intrapartum) once there have been signs indicating that a baby may not be well (fetal compromise).
 This was identified as a theme from a review of hundreds of HSIB’s maternity investigations.
 Evidence from national reports confirms that such delays are a safety issue.